 Your instructor will hold weekly, synchronous office hours using the video-conferencing tool, Zoom.
-The schedule of office hours can be found by clicking on the Live Events link in the left-hand navigation menu.
-Additionally, all office hours will be recorded and archived so that you can retrieve them at a later date.
-Archived office hours can be found in respective modules of the course.
+The schedule of office hours can be found by clicking on the Live Events link in the lefthand navigation menu.
+Additionally, all office hours will be recorded and archived so that you can retrieve at a later date.
+Archived office hours can be found in respective module of the course.
+Passcode is 515 for all office hours.